 Step 2 - Create a Concrete Frame

-You can also use a concrete support in order to keep the sandstone walls upright.
+You can also use concrete support in order to keep the sandstone walls upright.
 Start by digging a hole, as before, and then add gravel to the base.
 You will then need to construct a frame for the concrete, in order to support it as it dries.
-Make this frame out of some lumber, nailing it together until you have a three sided shape.
-Use a tape measure to make a shape which has one long side, the length of the piece of wall you wish to support, and two short sides which will hold it against the wall.
+Make this frame out of some lumber, nailing it together until you have a three-sided shape.
+Use a tape measure to make a shape that has one long side, the length of the piece of wall you wish to support, and two short sides that will hold it against the wall.
 Put one of the open ends into the hole you dug, and press the shorter ends against the wall.
 Use a spirit level to ensure that the frame is flat.

 Step 3 - Pour the Concrete

 You can then begin to pour the concrete.
 Make up a concrete mix, and then pour it into the top of the mixture.
 Level off the mixture with a pallet knife, and then leave it to dry.
 As the concrete dries, it should bind with the sandstone walls to create a solid support for your walls.
 Once the sandstone has dried, you can remove the frame, and possibly use it again if more of the wall needs reinforcing.

 Once the concrete has dried, remove the frame, and use a sander to polish the sides of the concrete, You can then decorate it with stones or pottery in order to create an appealing accessory to your garden.